Chocolate Peppermint Crunch Cookies

 Instructions

-• Preheat oven to 350 degrees.
-Line baking sheets with a baking mat or parchment paper, set aside.
+• Preheat the oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Line the baking sheets with a baking mat or parchment paper.
+Set aside.

-• In the bowl of a stand mixer or a large mixing bowl, combine the melted/room temperature butter, sugar, and vanilla, beat until light and fluffy (about 2 minutes).
-Add the eggs one at a time, mix just until incorporated.
+• In the bowl of a stand mixer or a large mixing bowl, combine the melted/room temperature butter, sugar, and vanilla.
+Beat until light and fluffy (about 2 minutes).
+Add the eggs one at a time and mix just until incorporated.

-• In a medium size mixing bowl, whisk together the flour, cocoa powder, baking soda, and salt.
-With mixing speed on low, gradually add the dry ingredients, adding the dissolved espresso mixture.
+• In a medium-sized mixing bowl, whisk together the flour, cocoa powder, baking soda, and salt.
+With the mixing speed on low, gradually add the dry ingredients along with the dissolved espresso mixture.
 Mix just until combined.
-Using a spatula, fold in the chocolate chips, crushed candy cane chunks and chopped peppermint thins.
+Using a spatula, fold in the chocolate chips, crushed candy cane chunks, and chopped peppermint thins.

-• Using a standard size cookie scoop (1.5 tablespoons) place dough onto the prepared baking sheets (12 per sheet).
-Place into the oven and bake for 8-10 minutes.
-They will look slightly underbaked, but they will firm up and flatten as the cool.
-Allow them to cool on the sheets for 3 minutes before transferring to a wire rack to cool completely.
+• Using a standard-size cookie scoop (1.5 tablespoons), place the dough onto the prepared baking sheets (12 per sheet).
+Place the cookie dough balls into the oven and bake for 8–10 minutes.
+They will look slightly underbaked, but they will firm up and flatten as they cool.
+Allow them to cool on the sheets for 3 minutes before transferring to a wire cooling rack to cool completely.

 NOTES

-*I've used both unsweetened natural cocoa powder and cocoa rouge, they both yield great results!
+*I’ve used both unsweetened natural cocoa powder and cocoa rouge, and both give great results.

 Nutrition